 - Discard the star anise pod and the vanilla bean pod (if using)

-- Divide the pudding evenly between (6) 4 oz ramekins and chill in the refrigerator 2 hours minimum or up to 12 hours
+- Divide the pudding evenly between (6) 4 oz ramekins, cover with plastic wrap and chill in the refrigerator 2 hours minimum

-- Immediately before serving spread the brown sugar over each ramekin
+- Immediately before serving spread the brown sugar over each serving

 - Use a kitchen blowtorch to melt the sugar until it’s dark liquid amber and let it cool until it hardens – about 30 seconds to 1 minute

-- Garnish each portion with 3 raspberries and a couple of basil leaves
+- Garnish each portion with 3 raspberries and a basil leaf

 - Serve right away before the sugar begins to soften